datapunkz/cicd-workshop/README.md

 Knowledge of Git version control system
 GitHub account - where the code is hosted
-A code editor - you can use GitPod ...
+A code editor - you can use GitPod from the browser (preferred approach) which comes preloaded with all the dependencies.
+Alternatively you can use locally installed editor.
+We are demoing this on VS Code.

 ## Chapter 0 - The Prologue and Prep